-Speaking of beach volleyball, how about a match?
-To dominate the game, adopt the winning trio: hydration, glucose, blood sugar.
-Monitor the latter regularly as you know heat can increase hypoglycemia risk (in addition to sports activity).
+Speaking of beach volleyball, how about a game?
+To be on the winning team, remember the 3 essentials: hydration, glucose, blood sugar.
+Monitor your blood sugar regularly, as you know heat can increase risks of hypoglycemia (as can sports activities).
 Forewarned is forearmed: avoid playing during the hottest hours.

-Spending the afternoon at the beach can also sometimes mean indulging in junk food: doughnuts, pizza, ice cream, saltwater taffy, and whatever local speciality is available at your nearby boardwalk… We all know that the delights of summer are often very rich in sugar and fat.
+Spending the afternoon at the beach can also sometimes mean indulging in junk food: doughnuts, pizza, ice cream, saltwater taffy, and whatever local speciality is available at your nearby boardwalk… We all know that these summer delights are often very rich in sugar and fat.
 And if you’re not a regular consumer, it can be difficult to estimate the exact amount of carbs.
 For example, a filled doughnut can contain 50 to more than 100g of carbohydrates depending on the size of the portion!
-Give carb-counting applications a try or opt for packaged ice cream, on which you’ll find nutrition facts.
+Give carb-counting applications a try, or opt for packaged ice cream, on which you’ll find nutrition facts.

 Beyond the heat, other big changes can occur in the summer: jet lag, dietary changes… Try to keep both eating and sleeping schedules regular – at least for part of your vacation – drink plenty of water, check your blood sugar more frequently… All these daily actions will allow you to enjoy the sun, sit back and relax.